« View All Posts

 How to Register in the Clearinghouse

 Once there, you will create an account using your email address.
 You’ll be sent an email from the Clearinghouse to confirm your email address.
 Once your email address is confirmed, you will create a password and complete a user verification process.
 This ensures the right person is using the proper credentials.
-You will go through the process of setting up two authentication methods.
+You'll go through the process of setting up two authentication methods.
 Once you’ve done this, you’ve successfully created your account.

 After your account is made, you must register for the Clearinghouse.
-When you’re logged in, you will select your role as a driver and proceed to enter your contact information, preferred contact method and your CDL or CLP information.
+When you’re logged in, you will select your role as a driver and proceed to enter your contact information, preferred contact method, and your CDL or CLP information.
 Please note: once your CDL or CLP information is verified, it cannot be edited.

 Once you accept the Clearinghouse terms and conditions, your registration is complete and you’ll be directed to a dashboard.